LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 .. index::
 	single: Data search process

-This section describes how a typical data search might be carried out manually, and how the Data Searches Tool automates this process.
+This section describes how a typical data search might be carried out manually, and how the Data Searches tool automates this process.
 Please note that the examples used in this illustration are purely fictional and do not represent a real-world scenario.

 Data search process
 ===================

 The process of a typical data search can be broken down into a number of distinct steps that are described here.
-In the next section the way that the Data Searches Tool carries out these steps is explained.
+In the next section the way that the Data Searches tool carries out these steps is explained.

 Entering a search location
 	Before any search can be carried out, the point, line or polygon describing the location that the search is centred on has to be entered into the GIS system.
 Typically this would be held in a single data layer, with some associated attributes such as the search reference or the name of the search site.